Why Heat Treatment is Required in Mechanical Processing

 The definition of normalizing treatment:

-Heat the metal parts to a certain high temperature for a period of time, then let them cool in the air by water spraying, mist spraying, blowing, etc.
+Heat the metal parts to a specific high temperature for a designated period of time, and subsequently cool them using methods such as water spraying, mist spraying, blowing, etc.

 Its main function: